Rating: | 8.9 / 10 |

 Durability | 2.2 / 2.5 |

-So what makes the Sunday Afternoons Sun Guide Cap a challenger?
-While these hats appear very similar it’s the fine detail that I really like.
-Both hats have a foldable front brim however the Sunday Afternoons Sun Guide Cap has made there’s a very obvious fold and I just find that I can get use the right bend on it to suit me.
 This cap also has vents which allow airflow and minimises sweat build up so again a big tick for this model.
 Inside the cap there is a band of absorbent mesh that is soft and extra absorbent, which makes this hat a real winner in hot conditions.

-So what then are the negatives?
-The first is price and while not horrendously expensive there is enough difference to make you think between the two hats.
-This cap does away with the neck lanyard and replaces it with a press stud.
-This stud works well in keeping the cap on and the cape under control on windy days but you can’t really pull the cap down on your neck when you feel like it.
-The cape needs to be stored in your pack or pocket when its not being used which means that there is a potential to loose it.
-For me the thing that has stopped this hat being the clear winner against the Outdoor Research SunRunner Cap is one of the features (the pony tail friendly one) which means that there is a potential for a small gap to be present in the back of the cap.
-If you have hair this presents no real issues but if like me you are bald (or as good as) then there is a big potential to end up with a burn spot on the back of your head if you don’t position the cape properly.
+The only really annoying thing about this cap is the pony tail friendly hole at the back of the cap which means that there is a potential for a small gap to be present in the back of your head.
+If you have hair this presents no real issues but if like me you are bald then there is a big potential to end up with a burn spot on the back of your head if you don’t position the cape properly.
 As careful as I am sometimes this just happens.
+This issue won’t bother most people.

-We may earn a commission if you click through and make a purchase.
+Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!

-The Sunday Afternoons Guide Sun Cap
+Sunday Afternoons Guide Hat Quarry colour

 The cap without the cape attached